 Take our own State of New York.
 It sent several hundreds of thousands of men into the Union army during the Civil War.
-There are easily 60,000 to 100,000 descendants of these men in New York State today, eligible to join the Sons of Union Veterans, many of whom would join the Order, if they were located and asked; and yet, we have in our New York State Department but 3,000 to 4,000 members!
+There are easily 60,000 to 100,000 descendants of these men in New York State today, eligible to be the Sons of Union Veterans, man would join the Order, if they were located and asked; and yet, we have in our New York State Department but 3,000 to 4,000 members!

-What is true of New York State is equally true of Pennsylvania, of Massachusetts, and to only a slightly less degree of Connecticut, New Jersey, Ohio, Indiana, Illinois, Michigan and every other State where our organization is represented.
+What is true of New York State is equally true of Pennsylvania, of Massachusetts, and to on slightly less degree of Connecticut, New Jersey.
+Ohio, Indiana, Illinois Michigan and every other State where our organization is represented